xebia-functional/spark-on-lets-code/README.md

 ### Start Cluster

-We've defined a bash script to deploy the whole cluster dependencies, including the Spark Streaming Application, which means, we can run it in this way:
+We've defined a bash script to deploy all of the cluster dependencies, including the Spark Streaming Application, which means, we can run it in this way:

     scripts/deploy.sh